Develop your photography skills in one of the finest photography programs in the country.

 The internationally recognized photography faculty at ASU are diverse, representing and encouraging a wide range of approaches to the creation of photo-based art.
 Students learn to be self-disciplined and self-directed to understand complex ideas around how images function in their work and to develop a strong sense and control of the craft of photography.
-The Northlight Gallery engages students and provides opportunity to learn about gallery and museum practice through mounting exhibitions and working with artists and the collection.
+The Northlight Gallery engages students and provides opportunities to learn about gallery and museum practice through mounting exhibitions and working with artists and the collection.